rdelfin/pe_mentorship/week_2/intro.md

 Ok, now let's jump to the exercises!
 This week's work is relatively light, we'll talk about how to move yourself around a Linux shell (using bash), and some of the basic concepts and commands you'll need.

+## What's next?

+Open `ex_1.pdf`, which will guide you through how to work with a Linux terminal.
+After you're done, go to `problems.pdf` for open-ended problems to discuss with your mentor!